 Friends’ support has helped great things to happen for the library:

-- Our latest project, completed in July 2017, was the refurbishment of the Junior Library.
+- Our biggest project, completed in July 2017, was the refurbishment of the Junior Library.
 The Friends paid for around 75% of this.

 - We purchased wheeled shelving for the book stock to replace some of the downstairs shelving.
 Now the downstairs area can be cleared for special events.